eclipse-hono/hono-extras/device-communication/README.md

   Is used for saving device config versions
 - device_registrations <br>
   Is used for validating if a device exist
+- device_status <br>
+  Is used for saving device states

 ### Migrations